T-Kalv/To-Do-List-App/README.md

 # To-Do-List-App
-A To Do List App made in Haskell
+A work in progress To Do List App made in Haskell as part of learning to code in Haskell